Purpose of the Award

 All nominations must include:

-- 1-2 page statement outlining the reasons for nominating the candidate for consideration for this award
+- Statement (up to 1,000 words) outlining your reasons for nominating the candidate for consideration for this award

 - The candidate’s curriculum vitae

-- Candidate’s contact information, including name, address, telephone number, fax number, and email address
+- Candidate’s contact information, including name, address, and email address

-- Nominator’s contact information, including name, address, telephone number, fax number, and email address
+- Nominator’s contact information, including name, address, and email address

 2019 – Robin VanEerden, MS, LPC, NADD-CC